dynamsoft-docs/mobile-document-scanner-docs-js/guides/index.md

   </head>
 ```

-In this step, DDS is referenced using a relative local path in the `<head>` section of the HTML.
+In this step, MDS is referenced using a relative local path in the `<head>` section of the HTML.

 ```html
 <script src="../dist/dds.bundle.js"></script>